arjunswaj/elections/README.md

 |PRASUN BANERJEE       |MALDAHA UTTAR|WEST BENGAL    |All India Trinamool Congress|LOST  |

 ### Close Contest Matrix
+This Matrix provides the number of seats in which parties lost by the number of votes provided in the columns.
 |PARTY                                             |< 500|< 2500|< 5000|< 10000|< 15000|< 25000|< 50000|
 |--------------------------------------------------|-----|------|------|-------|-------|-------|-------|
 |Aam Aadmi Party                                   |0    |0     |1     |1      |2      |2      |6      |